Kissi Agyebeng: Early life and education (1978–2006)

-Early Career (2006-2021)
+Early Career (2006–2021)

 Academia

-Following his post graduate studies abroad, Agyebeng returned to Ghana where he gained employment as a lecturer at the University of Ghana.
+Following his postgraduate studies abroad, Agyebeng returned to Ghana, where he gained employment as a lecturer at the University of Ghana in 2006.
 In 2009, he doubled as the International Humanitarian Law lecturer at the Regional Maritime University in Nungua, Accra.
-In 2011 he joined the Ghana Armed Forces Staff College, and a year later, taught Criminal Law at Mountcrest University College.
+In 2011, he joined the Ghana Armed Forces Staff College and, a year later, taught Criminal Law at Mountcrest University College.
 In 2013 and 2014, he taught Criminal Law at Central University College, and the Ghana Institute of Management and Public Administration (GIMPA) respectively.
 He remained a lecturer at the University of Ghana until his appointment as the Special Prosecutor in 2021.
+He taught Criminal Law and International Humanitarian Law at the University of Ghana School of Law for fifteen years.

 Legal practice

-Agyebeng begun as an associate at Zoe, Akyea and Co.
+Agyebeng begun as an associate at Zoe, Akyea, and Co.
 Law firm.
-He joined the Center for Public Interest Law (CEPIL), a Human Rights/Public Interest Law Firm in Accra in 2008, and a year later, gained employment at the Accra based Ayine and Felli Law Firm as a Senior Associate.
-Prior to his appointment to the office of the Special Prosecutor, he was a Managing Partner of Cromwell Gray LLP, and the chairman of the Electronic Communications Tribunal of Ghana; a tribunal responsible for the adjudication of appeals from verdicts of the National Communications Authority (NCA) and the Dispute Resolution Committee of the NCA, with regards to the use of electronic communications, how broadcasting is regulated, and the utilization of the electro-magnetic spectrum, in addition to other related issues.
-He was made chairman of the tribunal on 1 July 2019, succeeding Samuel Date-Bah, formerly Justice of the Supreme Court of Ghana.
+He joined the Center for Public Interest Law (CEPIL), a Human Rights/Public Interest Law Firm in Accra in 2008, and, a year later, gained employment at the Accra-based Ayine and Felli Law Firm as a Senior Associate.

+Prior to his appointment to the office of the Special Prosecutor, he was a Managing Partner of Cromwell Gray LLP, and the chairman of the Electronic Communications Tribunal of Ghana; a tribunal responsible for the adjudication of appeals from verdicts of the National Communications Authority (NCA) and the Dispute Resolution Committee of the NCA, with regards to the use of electronic communications, how broadcasting is regulated and the utilisation of the electro-magnetic spectrum, in addition to other related issues.
+He was made chairman of the tribunal on July 1, 2019, succeeding Samuel Date-Bah, formerly Justice of the Supreme Court of Ghana.